Travel Nurse Housing: Everything You Need To Know

 • Couch, chair, end table, coffee table, lamp, and TV stand in the living room Dishes, linens, a television, mattress, and a vacuum cleaner are all considered extras that will increase the cost.
 A washer/dryer and even a microwave are not often included in the usual package.
 Some of these items are negotiable.

-If you ask, most staffing firms will give you two to three options to choose from if they have more than one.
-You'll hear the disclaimer that just because you put in a request doesn't mean it'll be fulfilled.
+If you ask, the housing team on most staffing firms will give you two to three housing choices if they have more than one.
+You’ll hear the disclaimer that just because you put in a request doesn’t mean it’ll be fulfilled.

 The amount of the housing stipend is defined by the contract, the city, and how the specific agency divides its compensation package.
 As a result, each travel nursing assignment may pay you a different amount.